 PS –the only way you’re going to be able to get what you need and want, is to know what you need and want.
 That means taking some time to create a game plan, writing out a list of who’s coming, and what you need to get this party off the ground.

 Cheese boards, seafood and pre-made, ready-to-bake hors d’oeuvres can get really pricey.
-Or worse yet, if you decide to splurge on these items but not fully commit (think of that frozen, grocery-store shrimp ring), it can look cheap and lacklustre.
+Or worse yet, if you decide to splurge on these items but not fully commit (think of that frozen, smelly, grocery-store shrimp ring), it can look cheap and lacklustre.

 You’re better off to skip it all together and go with tasty, yet value-driven, crowd pleasing snacks.

-The right lighting, tablescapes and music can elevate your event… And the wrong elements can completely flatten it.
+The right lighting, tablescapes and music can elevate your event….
+And the wrong elements can completely flatten it.

-Have a little fun exploring thrift, craft and dollar stores.
+Have a little fun exploring thrift, craft, and dollar stores.
 Let you imagination run a little wild and think about repurposing items for another use – maybe that ornate picture frame can become a plate charger, or a bright flower pot can be used as a salad bowl.
 Unexpected pieces can be conversation points and infuse a little “wow” into your party.

-No matter what, if you’re hosting a crowd, you will have to pony up some cash, but a little preparation and planning can help ease the burn on your wallet.
+No matter what, if you’re hosting a crowd, you will have to pony up some cash.
+But, a little preparation and planning can help ease the burn on your wallet.